Dale Hample

+He received a bachelor of science in economics in 1971 from Ohio State University, and a A.M. in speech in 1972 and Ph.D. in speech communication in 1975, both from the University of Illinois at Urbana-Champaign.

-After receiving a PhD at the University of Illinois in 1975, he taught at Western Illinois University until 2007, when he took a teaching position at Maryland.
+He then taught at Western Illinois University until 2007, when he took a teaching position at Maryland.
 Some of his major accomplishments include developing measures for the ways in which people edit arguments (cognitive editorial standards), discussing how people produce argumentative discourse (inventional capacity), and how they view arguments (argument frames and taking conflict personally).

 He is currently the editor of Argumentation and Advocacy, and editor of the Issues Forum of Communication Monographs, and is on the editorial boards for ten other journals in his subject.